List of Series Contributors

 Professor Randall K. Nichols (Managing Editor* / Author)

-Randall K. Nichols is Professor of Practice in Unmanned Aircraft Systems (UAS) – Cybersecurity at Kansas State University Polytechnic (KSUP) in Salina, Kansas.
+Randall K. Nichols is a Professor of Practice in Unmanned Aircraft Systems (UAS) – Cybersecurity at Kansas State University Aerospace and Technology Campus in Salina, Kansas.
 Nichols serves as Director, graduate UAS- Cybersecurity Certificate program at KSUP.
 Nichols is internationally respected, with 50 years of experience in leadership roles in cryptography, counterintelligence, INFOSEC, and sensitive computer applications.
-Throughout his career, Nichols has published nine best-selling textbooks.
-Nichols has provided counsel to the United States government and is certified as a federal subject matter expert (SME) in both cryptography and computer forensics.
-His most recent work involves creating master and certificate graduate – level programs for KSU and Utica College.
+Throughout his career, Nichols has published eleven best-selling textbooks.
+Nichols has provided counsel to the United States government and is certified as a federal subject matter expert (SME) in cryptography and computer forensics.
+His most recent work involves creating masters and certificate graduate-level programs for KSU and Utica College.
 To wit:

 - Author/ Developer: BS Unmanned Aerial Systems (UAS) -Cybersecurity